 — Ashley Montagu, Anthropologist.
 Personal communication.

-— Daniel F. Whiteside, Assistant Surgeon General, Department of Health & Human Services, Administration of President Ronald Reagan – Personal communication.
+— Daniel F. Whiteside, Assistant Surgeon General, Department of Health and Human Services, Administration of President Ronald Reagan — Personal communication.

 When our Founding Fathers wrote into the basic law of our land protection against cruel and unusual punishment for everyone including dissenters and criminals, they had not been convinced by evidence, scientific or otherwise, that such punishments do not work.
 They added the amendment because of ethical considerations.
 They prized the climate of freedom more than the security of governing a populace forcibly of one mind.
 Over the years these proud hopes have slowly approached reality.
 Except for children.
 Which brings us back to our original question: How does it become possible to bypass standard ethics for certain sets of people?